mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 }, 500);
 ```

-This code is definately **not easy to read**, and it gets even worse when we add more actions.
+The code above is definitely **not easy to read**, and it gets even worse when we add more actions.
 This uncomfortable **nesting of callbacks** is commonly called as [callback hell](http://callbackhell.com/).
 One way to solve this problem is using `Promise`s.

 ## introduction

-A `Promise` allow you to wrap a asyncronous action which can be subscribed using the methods `.then()`, `.catch()` and `.finally()`.
+A `Promise` allows you to wrap an asynchronous action which can then be subscribed to using the methods `.then()`, `.catch()` and `.finally()`.

-You usually don't need to create `Promise` manually, but it is good to know how to do it.
-It'll help you understand **async/await** or if you need to promisify a function.
+You usually don't create `Promise`s manually, but it is good to know how to do it.
+It'll help you understand **async/await** and it'll come in handy if you need to _"promisify"_ a function yourself.

-To create a `Promise`, you need to pass an **executor function** - the function which wraps the asyncronous action.
-The executor function should have the following 2 arguments:
+To create a `Promise`, you need to pass an **executor function** - the function which wraps the asynchronous action.
+The executor function will receive the following 2 arguments:

-- `resolve(result)`: function which you have to call when the asyncronous action completes successfully.
+- `resolve(result)`: a function which you have to call when the asynchronous action **completes successfully**.
-- `reject(error)`: function which you have to call when the asyncronous action fails.
+- `reject(error)`: a function which you have to call when the asynchronous action **fails**.

 Bellow is an example of an `Promise` which resolves after `500` milliseconds: